Last updated on July 7th, 2023 at 05:54 pm

 A Jeep For The Day

 Instead, I rented a Jeep for the day in Torrey, the small town near the entrance to Capitol Reef.
 Capitol Reef Jeep Rentals at the Thousand Lakes RV Park has two Jeeps available for daily rental.
 This is the only company in the area that rents high-clearance 4x4s.
 You can take guided Jeep tours of the Valley through other local tour companies, but I wanted to drive the Loop myself.
 Clearly, with only two Jeeps available to rent in the whole area, you must plan ahead.
-The cost for the day, including the wise extra insurance I purchased, was $200.
+The cost for the day, including the wise extra insurance I purchased, was $200 (check their website for current pricing).
 The staff was extremely nice.

 A Rough Cathedral Valley Loop Road – Be Wise